1 Introduction

 6 Training implications

-6.1 All staff
+6.1 All employees

-- How often should this be undertaken: One off issue at induction.
+- How often should this be undertaken: one off issue at induction.

-- Delivery method: Leaflet.
+- Delivery method: leaflet.

-- Training delivered by whom: Issued by learning and development service.
+- Training delivered by whom: issued by learning and development service.

-- Where are the records of attendance held: Electronic staff record system (ESR).
+- Where are the records of attendance held: electronic staff record system (ESR).

 7 Monitoring arrangements